drdtr/udacity-intro-to-data-analysis/README.md

 Examples and solutions for Udacity course
 [Intro to Data Analysis](https://www.udacity.com/course/intro-to-data-analysis--ud170).

+- Lesson 1: Data Analysis Process

+NOTE: This repo does not include resources (esp.
+CSV files) and supporting materials (e.g. `L1_Starter_Code.ipynb` file) provided with the course.

 ## Copyright notice

 This project was created by David Trachtenherz within the scope of the Udacity course